rhiza-research/sheerwater-benchmarking/infrastructure/terraform-database/README.md

 - postgres grants
 - postgres default privileges

-This module is imported and executed by the (private) `rhiza-research/infrastructure.git//infrastructure/terraform/30-database-config` module.
+This module is imported and executed by the (private) `rhiza-research/infrastructure.git//infrastructure/terraform/modules/rhiza-shared/database_config.tf`.

 This module is executed in the `default` terraform workspace.